-Year one of the LTFP is set to the proposed 2024/25 budget in the ABP.
+Year one of the LTFP is 2024/25 budget in the ABP.
 Then through careful consideration of changes that will occur in our asset base, changes in service provision and assumptions, we project Council's financial position for a 10 year period.